-However, this year we’ve decided it would be nice to have a ‘Charity of the Year’.
+However, we’ve decided it would be nice to have an ‘Official Charity’.
 This means Your IT staff can make a co-ordinated effort to raise a significant amount of money for a single charity.

-Following some discussion, we have decided on our Charity and (drum roll please….) this year we will be supporting:
+Following some discussion, we have decided on our Charity and (drum roll please….) we will be supporting:

 This is a charity close to the heart of one particular member of our staff, our Assistant Service Desk Manager Charley Clarke.
 Charley who suffers from coprolalia, the form of Tourette Syndrome which causes involuntary swearing.

 Tourette Syndrome (TS) is an inherited neurological condition.
 It affects one school child in every hundred and is more common amongst boys.
 Over 300,000 children and adults are living with TS in the UK.

 The key features are tics – involuntary sounds and movements, which must be present for at least 12 months to meet the diagnostic criteria.

 TS is often misunderstood as a condition which makes people swear or say socially inappropriate things.
 Although it is true that ‘coprolalia’ – the clinical term for involuntary swearing – is a symptom of TS, it only affects a minority of people.
 90% of people with TS do not have coprolalia.

 Although the cause has not been established, it appears to involve an imbalance in the function of neurotransmitters (chemical messengers in the brain), dopamine and serotonin.
 It is also likely to involve abnormalities in other neurotransmitter systems of the brain.

 Charley said ‘I’m really happy that Your IT have chosen to support Tourettes Action, a charity I already donate to on a regular basis.